tahoe-lafs/tahoe-lafs/zfec/README.txt

  * Command-Line Tool

-The bin/ directory contains two Unix-style, command-line tools "fec" and "unfec".
-Execute "fec --help" or "unfec --help" for usage instructions.
+The bin/ directory contains two Unix-style, command-line tools "zfec" and "zunfec".
+Execute "zfec --help" or "zunfec --help" for usage instructions.

-Note: a Unix-style tool like "fec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
-Other Unix-style tools that go well with fec include "GNU tar" for archiving multiple files and directories into one file, "rzip" for compression, "GNU Privacy Guard" for encryption, and "sha256sum" for integrity.
+Note: a Unix-style tool like "zfec" does only one thing -- in this case erasure coding -- and leaves other tasks to other tools.
+Other Unix-style tools that go well with zfec include "GNU tar" for archiving multiple files and directories into one file, "rzip" for compression, "GNU Privacy Guard" for encryption, and "sha256sum" for integrity.
 It is important to do things in
 order: first archive, then compress, then either encrypt or sha256sum, then